Environmental Compliance Monitoring, Mussel Surveys, Turbidity Containment

 Silvatech is responsible for environmental compliance monitoring, new channel design for no-net-loss of fish habitat with in-stream fish structure installations and re-vegetation of stream banks on the re-alignment of Hwy.
 6 at Coldstream, near Vernon, BC

-LiDAR Based Operational Planning
+LiDAR Based Harvest Planning

 Location: Southern Interior of BC near Adams Lake